rMaxiQp/grpc-proto/README.md

 ## For testing

 ```
-# Start the go server at port 9090
+# Start the go server at port 9000
 $ bazelisk run //cmd/server

-# Startt the go client talking to the server via tcp:9090
+# Startt the go client talking to the server via tcp:9000
 $ bazelisk run //cmd/client

+# Start the js server at port 9000
+$ bazelisk run //src:js_server

+# Start the js client talking to the server via tcp:9000
+$ bazelisk run //src:js_client
 ```